Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Nuggets' Last Game

-On Saturday, the Nuggets beat the Suns 125-107, led by Jamal Murray with 34 points (plus nine assists and five rebounds).
-Kevin Durant was the high scorer for the losing team with 29 points, and he added one assist and 14 boards.
+On Saturday, the Nuggets beat the Suns 125-107, led by Jamal Murray with 34 points.
+Kevin Durant was the leading scorer for the losing side with 29 points.

 |Name